Global-Chem/global-chem/academic/paper.md

   <i>Figure 7: Decoder Engine's placement into the Machine Learning Workflow</i>
 </p>

-### Levenshtein Distance IUPAC/Preferred Names

-IUPAC and Natural name submatching would be of best interest in determining functional group similaritiy between two different names of compounds of unequal length.
-Global-Chem implements the Levenshtein Distance (91) without grammar modifications to generate the best naming fit as possible if an exact definition is not known.
-With the inclusion of grammar, molecular similarity on IUPACs with long names (large molecules) might be possible to deduce common functionality and connection points and a new avenue area for chemical linguistic research.

-# Open Source

 ### Legal

 Legal research was performed in the implementation of Global-Chem and serve as precedence for future packages to follow the same legal infrastructure.
 Global-Chem was filed under the "Mozilla Public License 2.0" namely for the purpose that if a company uses the Global-Chem in any commercial software must defend the code contributors should any lawsuits or damages arise regarding that software (94).
 This helps validate and form a legal bridge between academia and industry.
 Global-Chem does not grant trademark or copyright rights.
 Global-Chem, the graph network, has no other dependencies and is a self-contained code.
 However, the extensions for functionality do have dependencies of roughly 106 open source licenses and 1106 dependecies of a depth of to 5.
 To manage legal at scale we used free open source software academia, FOSSA, to perform dependency search.